LuanaMartelli/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/README.md

 ## <a name="difficulties"></a> Difficulties

 On of the computer used for this lab is running under Windows.
 It was hard to set up, as all tools are done for Linux.
 For instance, every time we changed a line in a config file, we had to kill the virtual machine, pratically reboot the computer and start all over again.

-Another thing that has been difficult was to find all the information we needed to fully understand the lab.
-Sometimes, we ended up in forums where people had poor explanation about the theory and it was hard to understand.
+To fully understand the lab's theroy, we searched for informations and, sometimes, we ended up in forums where people had poor explanation about the theory and it was hard to understand.

+All the manipulations were well describles, so there were no others particular diffculties.

 ## <a name="conclusion"></a> Conclusion

 In this lab, we learnt how to use the HA proxy.
 It was interesting as there is a lot of tools to do pratically whatever we want.
 But it would be a good thing to improve this system, by adding scripts to automatize the work.
 The lab was quite long to realize, espacially because we hab to read a lot of documentation, but it the end, we learnt a lots about Docker and load balancing, so it was nice.